VictorRandomCode/zcpm/status.md

 to also download `sc.hlp`, SuperCalc won't run without it.

 SuperCalc deliberately modifies memory locations 0000-0003 when it starts, overwriting the jump vector at that address.
-ZCPM is written to disallow that in order to detect errant programs.
-Protection of that address can be disabled by suitably modifying line 64 of hardware.cpp.
-If that is done, SuperCalc appears to correctly function.
-One day soon I'll add a runtime flag to allow this when needed.
+ZCPM by default will disallow that in order to detect errant programs.
+Protection of those addresses can be disabled by using the `--protectwarm=0` runtime option.

 BDS-C
 -----